 Will’s father established Agricast in 1987 to supply cast rings, axles, U Bolts and other parts to Simba as original parts.
 A close working relationship between the two companies was established and even saw William undertake work experience in the design department under Philip Wright during the 1990s.
 Agricast continued to supply parts directly until 2003 when Great Plains acquired Simba.

-Fifteen years later and Agricast has just enjoyed its best ever summer season since opening for business, with sales of Simba parts increasing 65% in that time.
+Fifteen years later and Agricast has just enjoyed its best ever summer season since opening for business, with sales of Agricast parts to fit Simba machines increasing 65% in that time.

 “Looking back, it was quite an unusual situation,” says Will.
 “I was disappointed that the Simba factory was closing and concerned about the impact it would have.
 However, at the same time, I was also excited because I could foresee the opportunities it presented.
 Visiting the factory and looking at the lots that were up for auction last year was a particularly odd sensation.”

-A few days after visiting the factory, Mr Robinson successfully bid for what he needed to expand his firm’s range of Simba parts.
+A few days after visiting the factory, Mr Robinson successfully bid for what he needed to expand his firm’s range of parts.

 Twelve months on and the bidding has paid off.
 Agricast is now busier than ever.
-The requirement for replacement Simba parts has led to the employment of an additional member of staff and demand shows no signs of tailing off.
+The requirement for Agricast replacement parts has led to the employment of an additional member of staff and demand shows no signs of tailing off.
 In fact, this year Agricast is keeping on a casual worker throughout the winter months to cope with the upturn as people undertake refurbishment projects and the company builds its stock in anticipation of another busy summer next year.

 As well as manufacturing and supplying replacement products for machines up to 30 years old, Agricast also has a firm focus on the future.
 In the last three months, Will and his team, have introduced two new products.

 Agricast’s Press Roll Ring (PRR) was launched following the expiry of the patent on the Simba double disc ring.
 Agricast’s PRR wheel offers greater durability and enhanced poor weather performance at a much cheaper cost than the original design.